ocastilloreyes/petgem/doc/source/Manual.rst

 Simulations in parallel
 -----------------------
-In FEM or EFEM simulations, the need for efficient algorithms for assembling the matrices may be crucial, especially when the DOFs is considerably large.
+In FEM or HEFEM simulations, the need for efficient algorithms for assembling the matrices may be crucial, especially when the DOFs is considerably large.
 This is the case for realistic scenarios of 3D CSEM surveys because the required accuracy.
 In such situation, assembly process remains a critical portion of